Castle of Monsanto: History

 The castles of Monsanto and Idanha-a-Velha were constructed by 1171, when a foral (charter) was donated to the settlement, following the model of Ávila/Évora.
 During the course of litigation with the Order of the Temple in 1172, the castle was donated to the Order of Santiago ("facio cartam donationis de castello meo proprio quad dicitur Mons Sanctus"), with the condition of not nominating an unknown commander.
 As a result of this change, in 1174, a new foral was issued to the inhabitants of Monsanto, by D. Afonso Henriques, which was confirmed in 1190 by D. Sancho I.

 A contemporary castle was constructed during the 13th century.

 It was reconstructed in the 14th century, during the reigns of King D. Dinis and D. Fernando.

 But, following its alignment with the Kingdom of Castile during the 1383–1385 Portuguese interregnum, the site began to fall into disorder.
 According to the chronicler Fernão Lopes, Monsanto was a village that had been loyal to Queen Beatrice.
 But, later however, Lopes listed the town among those aligned themselves with D. John by 1384.
 Beginning in the 1476, the area was reconstructed during the reign of King D. John I, resulting in the construction of a barbican and protection over the well, a large 15 m chamber that belonged to the Castro family (later identified as providing abundant water for the site).
 By 1496, the Inquirição indicated 309 inhabitants.

-At the beginning of the 16th century, there was a graphic survey by Duarte de Armas for his Book of Fortresses, designing the castle with two access gates (the oldest opened to the cliffs) and protected by two towers.
+At the beginning of the 16th century, Duarte de Armas conducted a graphic survey for his Book of Fortresses, designing the castle with two access gates (the oldest opened to the cliffs) and protected by two towers.
 In total there were four towers, a keep and cistern.
 The Torre do Pião (lookout tower) was in ruins at that time.
-Supported by an alcalde, the urban nucleus included the parish of São Miguel and the parish of São Salvador.
+Supported by an alcaide, the urban nucleus included the parish of São Miguel and the parish of São Salvador.
 In the late 16th century, there was work performed during the reign of King D. Manuel I.

 By 1527, during the Numeramento (medieval census) there were 494 inhabitants.